Communicable Disease Control

 - Collaborate within the health department, among counties and with the state of Colorado to track the rate of disease in this county.
 The rate of disease in this county is very low in relation to the population size.

-- Clients are taught how to manage their disease, family contacts are assessed and all parties involved are taught how to prevent the spread of disease.
+- Clients are taught how to manage their disease, family contacts are assessed and all parties involved are taught how to prevent the spread of the disease.

 - Outbreaks are identified and followed by extensive community outreach as needed.